 Rhenium.
 Image copyright: smart-elements.com.

-Rhenium is analogous to manganese, it forms compounds of all oxidation states between 0 and +7, those of the higher states being volatile and stable.
-Its uses are similar to those of the platinum group metals; in particular, it is used in thermocouples, flashlights, and filaments.
+Rhenium is heavy and has a very high melting point.
+It is among the rarest metals very rare and found in molybdenite and platinum ores from which it is obtained as a by-product.
+It is analogous to manganese and forms compounds of all oxidation states between 0 and +7, those of the higher states being volatile and stable.
+Rhenium's uses are similar to those of the platinum group metals; in particular, it is used in thermocouples, flashlights, and filaments, and for catalysts in the chemicals industry.

 |relative atomic mass||186.21|